smartadserver/smart-gdpr-cmp-ios/README.md

 ### Integration

+The CMP must be imported before being used:

+    import SmartCMP

+Note: if your app is developed in Objective-C, you can import the CMP using:

+    #import <SmartCMP/SmartCMP-Swift.h>

 You must setup the CMP before using it.
 Start by creating a configuration object that will define how the first screen of the consent tool will look like:

     let config = CMPConsentToolConfiguration(logo: UIImage(named: "logo")!,